Floor marking :

 Red: Defects, scrap, rework and red tag areas

-Red & White: Areas to be kept clear for safety/compliance reasons (e.g., areas in front of electrical panels, firefighting equipment and safety equipment such as eyewash stations, safety showers and first aid stations.)
+Red and White: Areas to be kept clear for safety/compliance reasons (e.g., areas in front of electrical panels, firefighting equipment and safety equipment such as eyewash stations, safety showers and first aid stations.)

-Black & White: Areas to be kept clear for operational purposes (not related to safety and compliance)
+Black and White: Areas to be kept clear for operational purposes (not related to safety and compliance)

-Black & Yellow: Areas that may expose employees to special physical or health hazards
+Black and Yellow: Areas that may expose employees to special physical or health hazards

 What Roll width do you need?